 Global researchers can now develop and test code for a sub-millimetre digital twin of NASA’s Houston space operations facility without needing physical hardware.

-On 6 July, 2026, researchers from NASA’s Johnson Space Center and Rice University have launched the iMETRO Dynamic Simulation, the world’s first open-source dynamic simulation environment dedicated to intravehicular robotics (IVR), the robots that work inside space vehicles and indoor habitats.
+On July 6, 2026, researchers from National Aeronautics and Space Administration’s (NASA’s) Johnson Space Centre and Rice University launched the Integrated Mobile Evaluation Testbed for Robotics Operations (iMETRO) Dynamic Simulation, the world’s first open source dynamic simulation environment dedicated to intravehicular robotics (IVR), the robots that work inside space vehicles and indoor habitats.

 Nikki Hart is the first author of the study, a Rice University doctoral student, and a NASA Pathways intern.
 Lydia Kavraki is a renowned algorithmic robotics professor and collaborator at Rice University.
 Shaun Azimi is the lead for NASA Johnson’s Dexterous Robotics team, working alongside project co-authors Nathan Dunkelberger, Erik Holum, and Emma Zemler.